odilitime/session-native/README.md

 Some of these do not include mbedtls yet, if you know the correct package name for your distro, please let us know

 ##### Debian (and derivates)
-`sudo apt-get install libfreetype6-dev libglfw3-dev`
-Also will need either libmbedtls-dev (Debian 9/Ubuntu 16LTS (xenial)) or libpolarssl-dev (Debian 8 or earlier) Looks like on Ubuntu, only zesty and newer have 2.4+ of mbedtls
+`sudo apt-get install libfreetype6-dev libglfw3-dev libprotoc-dev libprotobuf-c-dev libsodium-dev Also will need either libmbedtls-dev (Debian 9/Ubuntu 16LTS (xenial)) or libpolarssl-dev (Debian 8 or earlier) Looks like on Ubuntu, only zesty and newer have 2.4+ of mbedtls